-Battle Creek Academy offers three basic types of financial aid:
+Battle Creek Academy offers three basic types of free financial aid:

-- Grants and Scholarships These include any available aid from the local church or conference office, such as Project Assist and from the school, such as the Merit Scholarship, worthy student, or christian mission. - Student employment This program provides employment to students with financial need.
+- Grants and Scholarships These include any available aid from the local church or conference office, such as Project Assist. - Student employment This program provides employment to students with financial need.
 Students work for an average of 5 hours per week during academic terms. - Partnering For Eternity and ASSIST The PFE/ASSIST program makes Christian education more affordable by offering scholarships to students when they visit individually matched mentors.